Date: November 12, 2022

 9 am – 4 pm

-Skill Level: Know how to cast on, bind off, knit, purl, and knit in the round
+Skill Level: Know how to cast on, bind off, knit, purl, and knit in the round; age 12 & up

 This class is designed for the person who has never knit a sock and still feels a bit intimidated when thinking about knitting socks.
 Knitting a Christmas Stocking requires the same techniques used to knit a sock.
 The Stocking uses a worsted weight yarn and only one stocking is made – preventing ‘second sock syndrome’.
 Christmas Stockings can be easily customized or made ‘generic’ too.